deepaksidhu/DSCI522-2020-g22/report/diabetes_predict_report.md

 Table 4

-We can see that the logistic regression performs the best with a mean f1 score of approximately 0.97.
-The two other models perform well with f1 scores of 0.93 and 0.91 for the decision tree and Naive Bayes respectively.
+We can see that the logistic regression performs the best with a mean f1 score of approximately 0.93.
+The two other models perform well with f1 scores of 0.96 and 0.9 for the decision tree and Naive Bayes respectively.

-The precision score is very satisfying, it shows that the model has the ability to eliminate most non-diabetes cases, which helps to save a lot of time in real life situations.
+We can conclude that the logistic regression is the optimal model for the predicting a diabetes diagnosis with this dataset.

 Future directions:
 ------------------